MIKNSJ/config/vim/linux_env_setup_docs.md

 ## Configure a Linux OS

 For this documentation, we will consider using WSL.
+Otherwise, you may skip this step if you already have it pre-installed.

 Install WSL by executing the command ```wsl --install``` in Command Prompt or Windows Powershell.